Bowmanville: Sports

 Ice rink at the Garnet B. Rickard Recreation Complex.

 In the 1960s the Oshawa Generals and Bobby Orr played hockey in the old Bowmanville Arena on Queen Street while awaiting the Oshawa Civic Auditorium's completion.

 The Bowmanville Eagles were the most recent local hockey team to play in Bowmanville, but were merged with the nearby Cobourg Cougars in early 2010 by the CCHL and OJHL.

 The Bowmanville Eagles were reborn in 2011.
 The hockey team was admitted as a Junior C Hockey Club playing in the Central Ontario Junior C League.
 The Eagles were a Junior C team in the 1970s, 1980s and early 1990s.
 The Eagles applied and were accepted to the Junior A level in 1995.
 The Eagles were a powerhouse team in the 1980s winning the Charles Schmalz Cup (Provincial Jr C Championship) in 1982.
 They won the Central Ontario Championships in 1981, 82, 84, 85, 92, 93 and 94.

 In their final season as a Jr. C team before moving to Jr. A, the Eagles went to the Schmalz Cup Final.
 The Eagles did not have success at the Jr A level until approximately 2004.
 They had moderate success from there until 2010.
 The Jr. A league decided it needed to contract some clubs and unfortunately the Eagles were one of the clubs on the contraction list.

 In their inaugural season back as a Junior C club, the Eagles won the Central Ontario League Championship.
 The Eagles won playoff rounds over Uxbridge, Little Britain and Lakefield.
 In the Provincial round of the playoffs the Eagles went up against the Campbellford Rebels of the Empire Jr C league where they lost out in seven games.

 Bowmanville is the home of the Clarington Tigercats - Durham Knights Football Club which was founded in 1999.

 In 1997 the Oshawa Green Gaels lacrosse franchise moved to Clarington.
 They play out of the Garnet B Rickard complex.
 Since relocating to Clarington in 97 the Gaels have been one of the most dominant lacrosse franchises in the Jr B loop.
 They have never had a losing season to date and have won 4 Founders Cup championships as the best Canadian Jr B lacrosse team in the Country.

+East of Bowmanville in Clarington is the Canadian Tire Motorsport Park, a motorsports complex that currently hosts the NASCAR Canada Series (Clarington 200), and the IMSA SportsCar Championship (Chevrolet Grand Prix), and formerly hosted the NASCAR Gander Outdoors Truck Series (Chevrolet Silverado 250), and the Formula One World Championship (Canadian Grand Prix).